 There is a credit card alternative that could reduce your interest rate by 50% or more.
 Of course the best idea is to get out of credit card debt completely.
-But while you’re doing that, you need to cut costs of debt.
+But at the same time, you need to cut your cost of debt.
 If you carry high-interest credit card debt, there are options that can save you a great deal of money.
 One idea is to use a home equity line of credit or refinance, but if you don’t have equity, this won’t work.
 No worries … there is still an alternative.

 Quite simply, the concept is to use peer-to-peer lending with a company like Lending Club to pay off your credit card debt.
 Of course, you would only do this if the rate at the peer-to-peer company is lower than the rate the credit card is charging you.
 But with people paying 15+% on credit card debt, it certainly pays to look into this.